Dave-Gilbert/w2eb/README.md

 ## Performance

-With default settings an article can often be downloaded and processed in about 5 minutes.
-Execution times can vary from a few seconds to hours depending on the sort of internet connection you have, what article you are downloading, and the extent to which you instruct **w2eb** to probe Wikipedia.
-A recursive breadth first search is used to explore the tree, the depth of this search is limited by the '-d' flag.
+Using the default settings an article can be downloaded and processed in about 1-5 minutes.
+Execution times vary widely depending on the sort of internet connection you have, what article you are downloading, and the extent to which you allow **w2eb** to probe Wikipedia.
+Deep extractions will generate enormous ebooks which can be unusable on an e-reader. **W2eb** generates a lot of cross references, even for small articles, which when too numerous can cause e-readers to crash.

+A recursive breadth first search is used to explore a Wikipedia article's reference structure.
+The depth of this search is limited by the '-d' flag.
 References to web pages outside Wikipedia are verified, but not explored.
+Most references within Wikipedia are treated *secondary* and only summary information is collected.
+A *secondary* reference is called either a note or a footnote in the ebook.
+A *footnote* stores just the first few sentences from an article.
+If *notes* are enabled, a separate section linked to the footnote will provide a longer summary somewhere between 2 and 10 paragraphs.
+Both notes and footnotes are quite simple, they don't include images, lists, or tables.
+The also include the link to the original article, so if your reader has internet access you can go to the original source.

-Most references within Wikipedia are treated as footnotes, and only summary information is explored.
-For a reference to be treated as a section it must have a title similar to the current book's title, this behaviour is controlled with the '-S' flag.
+For a reference to be treated as a *primary* section it must have a title similar to the current book's title, or include user specified keywords in its title.
+This behaviour is controlled with the '-S' flag.
+For example, while downloading the article on "Chernobyl", several subsections are identified, including: "Chernobyl Disaster Effects", "Chernobyl Disaster-Related Deaths", and "Cultural Impact Of The Chernobyl Disaster".
+These wiki articles are treated as primary articles because they share the name "Chernobyl" in their title and these references are found in the main article.
+Increasing the search depth to 2 or 3 will allow more *primary* sections to be identified from previously found *primary* sections.
+Ebooks will grow exponentially in size, so care should be taken when selecting parameters.

-**w2eb** maintains a cache of everything it downloads.
-This is mainly for development since downloading individual files consumes a large amount of time.
-Articles which reference the same urls repeatedly also benefit from the cache.
+**W2eb** maintains a cache of everything it downloads.
+This was originally implemented to reduce testing time since although articles which reference the same urls repeatedly also benefit from the cache.
 After a book is created for the first time, recreating it a second time with different settings is much faster.
 Cache erasure is controlled by the '-c', '-C', and '-K' flags.
 Each flag erases successively more of the cache with '-K' erasing everything.

 Converting svg files into png files can be very time consuming, especially for books which define a large number of equations.
-For the kindle e-reader, svg files with transparent background are rendered as black, so by default an svg image which does not appear to be a math equation is converted to a .png file.
+For the kindle e-reader, svg files with transparent background are rendered as black, so by default an svg image which does not appear to be a math equation is converted to a png file.
 In my tests I did not see any equation files that used transparent backgrounds so by default these are not converted.